The world right now serves as one of the best environments for distracting oneself in the history of mankind.

 The Deeper Nature of Distraction

 Fundamentally, I would define a distraction as something that moves one away from what they truly desire, what their truest will and determination is – be that a will to create, to explore, to discover, to experience any aspect of our manifested world.
 Whatever distracts you to any great degree from your core desires and intentions and makes you wallow aimlessly in the shallows of life, is a distraction.
-It is a distraction ultimately from yourself, for who you are and what your will and intent are in this world are inseparable.
+It is a distraction ultimately from yourself, for who you are and what your will is in this world are inseparable.

 Our society is thus largely a distraction from you knowing yourself and following the path that is derived from such self-understanding.
 Understanding yourself, knowing yourself, accepting yourself unconditionally all go hand in hand.
 But what also goes hand in hand with those concepts and contemplations is your ability to be internally fulfilled, happy, at peace.
 It is your ability to find meaning and purpose in this life and to live a life worth living.
 As Socrates said – “The unexamined life is not worth living”.
 A life where you are endlessly distracted away from knowing yourself makes you endlessly tread the waters of superficiality, thus making you lose any form of depth.
 And only through depth will you find a sense of meaning, purpose, peace and fulfillment.

 On the ultimate level, our world can so often be a distraction from realizing your deepest self, that aspect of you which is in unity with the rest of reality.
 Through knowing, accepting and understanding your current scope of identity, ranging from the body to the mind, you start treading down the rabbit-hole of self-realization.
-The more you understand yourself and embrace yourself on any level, the more you slowly discover that in a deeper sense, who you are is not only a manifestation of the personal, but also the impersonal and transcendent.
+The more you understand and embrace yourself on any level, the more you can discover that in a deeper sense, who you are is not only a manifestation of the personal, but also the impersonal and transcendent.
 Your sense of being an individual will remain, both on the worldly (ego) and transcendent (soul) level.
-Even the sense of your story and ego which are a part of you in the form based world will be there, yet you will understand now more deeply that who you are also that which is beyond, the All playing the game of being both One and Many simultaneously.
+Even the sense of your story and ego which are a part of you in the form based world will be there, yet you will understand now more deeply that who you are is also that which is beyond, the All playing the game of being both One and Many simultaneously.
 This paradox of paradoxes cannot be explained well linguistically, neither is it fundamentally necessary to explain it through the intellect.

 Once you come to a deeper understanding of yourself as multi-layered or something we could even call multi-dimensional, the game of the world will impact you less, while you will gain the insight and ability to create a more harmonious existence for you and all.
 None of this will come over-night, but the journey of self-discovery is always worth its effort.